narmanios/ML_Assignment_2-neven/README.md

-# Final Assignment 2: Regularization Parameter Analysis
+# Assignment 2: Regularization Parameter Analysis

 ## Overview
 In this assignment, we explore the effects of varying the regularization parameter on different performance measures and implemented in `my_measures.py`.
 The focus is on the `alpha` parameter of the `RidgeClassifier()` class.